-Name of the Programme MHA
+Name of the Programme

-Course Code CC 001 T Name of the Course RESEARCH METHODOLOGY & BIOSTATISTICS (Core Course)

-Teaching Objective The course is intended to give an overview of research and statistical models commonly used in medical and bio-medical sciences.
+- Sunil Chopra and Peter M, SCM-Strategy, Planning & Operation, PHI - Rahul V Attekar, SCM Concepts & Cases, PHI name of the Frogramme WIIIA Course Code CC 001 T Name of the Course RESEARCH METHODOLOGY & BIOSTATISTICS (Core Course) Teaching Objective The course is intended to give an overview of research and statistical models commonly used in medical and bio-medical sciences.
 The goal is to impart an intuitive understanding and working knowledge of research designs and statistical analysis.
 The strategy would be to simplify, analyse the treatment of statistical inference and to focus primarily on how to specify and interpret the outcome of research.
 Learning Outcomes Student will be able to understand develop statistical models, research designs with the understating of background theory of various commonly used statistical techniques as well as analysis interpretation & reporting of results and use of statistical software.